Reading time: Less than 6 minutes (and easy to scan)

 The phrase “self-care” has always sounded slightly suspect to me.
 It makes me think of wealthy people justifying their trips to the spa or nail salon.
 Which is all very well for those who can afford the money and time, but not much use to those who either can’t, or choose not to.

 But self-care of a different kind is actually important for writers, especially self-employed ones.
 Writing is a mentally tiring job and if you don’t have a way to recover from the effort required, you’re likely to burn yourself out.
-One of the big benefits of Christmas is that it gives us more time to pursue the actions and projects that will help us feel better about ourselves — and give us more energy for next year.

 Here is a list of ways to look after yourself: